ntu-rpl/ntu-rpl.github.io/_pages/about.md

 Starting from 2026, we introduce hands-on contents into the course: in addition to implementing algorithms in simulation, students will build a real inverted pendulum from scratch.
 In each of the two/three assignments, students will implement control programs or train robot policies, testing them on the pendulum robot.
 We will provide 3D-printed robot bodies, and required electronic components & motors.
 Students have to assemble the robot themselves.

 Note: The perceptual components of robot systems will be discussed in the course of Embodied Vision (CSIE5421).
+Note: Submit the [form](https://forms.gle/rQdoweAm6TXJxvry5) for enrolling the course.

 ---